christinetasson/realise/_pages/about.md

 ---

 #### Abstract

-Whatever the context (robots, planes or computer assisted cars) embedded software have to react in real time and to adapt to their continuously evolving environment.
-Moreover, such critical softwares have to en- sure strong safety properties.
-That is why the computer science community has been developing dedicated programming languages so called reactive and synchronous.
-Nowadays, reactive languages have to include modern approaches such as Artificial Intelligence.
-Indeed, statistical models can model physical environment and be used for training controllers in reactive systems.
-Over the last years, many probabilistic programming languages have been introduced in order to describe statistical models.
-The probabilistic paradigm has raised new challenges for the computer science community and turned to be a rich and trendy line of research.
-For in- stance, at IBM research - one of the largest industrial research organizations in the world - the AI Programming Models team is working in collaboration with MIT and DIENS on robust and reactive probabilistic modeling.
+Embedded software flies planes and drives autonomous cars, control robots and monitor health devices.
+This success makes the challenge faced by its developers tougher than ever, as they must write code that is able to react in real time to a shifting physical environment under stringent safety constraints.

+To address the difficulties posed by safety-critical embedded software, the computer science community has been developing dedicated programming languages, the so-called reactive and synchronous languages.
+Such languages enforce strong safety properties by construction, e.g., by ruling out deadlocks statically.

+New application domains such as autonomous driving require integrating techniques from artificial intelligence to reactive programming frameworks.
+For example, statistical models of physical environments can be used for training controllers written in reactive languages.
+While computer languages for statistical and probabilistic programming have been studied in depth by the academic and industrial community, their application to the reactive setting is still in its infancy.

+The **ReaLiSe** project will study the integration of probabilistic and statistical programming with reactive and synchronous languages.
+We will adopt both practical and theoretical point-of-views, combining the strengths of academic and industrial partners.
+We will build on top of existing efforts, such as the work of the //AI Programming Models// team of IBM research -- one of the largest industrial research organizations in the world -- in collaboration with MIT and DIENS on robust and reactive probabilistic modeling.

 #### Proposal <a href="{{ 'ReaLiSe-proposal.pdf' | prepend: '/assets/pdf/' | relative_url }}" class="btn btn-sm z-depth-0" role="button" target="_blank">pdf</a>